Skip to content

 source ~/apc-ve/bin/activate

-Then install ParallelCluster.
-If the version of ParallelCluster does not match the version used to generate the AMI then the cluster creation operation will fail.
-As of this writing ParaTools Pro for E4S™ AMIs are built with ParallelCluster 3.10.0.
+Install ParallelCluster.
+If the version of ParallelCluster does not match the version used to generate the AMI, the cluster creation operation will fail.
+At the time of writing, ParaTools Pro for E4S™ AMIs are built with ParallelCluster 3.10.0.
 Check the version string of your selected ParaTools Pro for E4S™ AMI, visible on the AWS Marketplace listing, for the associated ParallelCluster version.

 python3 -m pip install --upgrade "aws-parallelcluster"==3.10.0